Keep on Going: Learning Robust Humanoid Motion Skills via Selective Adversarial Training: Related Works

 \subsection{Learning-Based Humanoid Motion Control}

-In recent years, RL-based approaches have achieved impressive results in humanoid robot motion control\cite{ren2025vb,wei2023learning,radosavovic2024humanoid,cuiadapting,gu2024advancing}, especially in complex terrain traversal\cite{zhuang2024humanoid,long2024learning} and whole-body trajectory imitation\cite{cheng2024expressive,he2024learning}.
-These methods narrow the gap between simulation and reality through reward shaping\cite{gu2024humanoid,van2024revisiting}, reference trajectory guidance\cite{dugar2024learning,zhang2024whole}, and robustness constraints\cite{zhang2024wococo}, thereby improving the performance of motion policies when applied to real robots.
-For instance, \cite{cuiadapting,gu2024advancing} and \cite{kumar2021rma} employ encoder-decoder architectures to learn accurate state estimation.
-Wang et al.\cite{wang2024toward} further utilize saliency analysis to quantitatively evaluate the impact of different state information on the performance of motion policies.
-The adversarial motion priors (AMP) approach encourages generated motion trajectories to align with human motion characteristics\cite{tang2024humanmimic}, thereby eliminating the need for laborious auxiliary reward engineering\cite{zhang2025natural}.
-Radosavovic et al.\cite{radosavovic2024humanoid} use causal transformers trained via autoregressive modeling of observations and actions on diverse motion datasets, achieving stable long-distance walking in outdoor environments. \cite{wang2025beamdojo,long2024learning} and \cite{sun2025learning} extract terrain features around the robot based on visual perception information to enhance the robot's locomotion capabilities in challenging unstructured terrains, enabling humanoid parkour\cite{zhuang2024humanoid}.
-Chen et al.\cite{chen2024learning} improve action smoothness and policy transfer robustness based on Lipschitz constraints.
-Marum et al.\cite{van2024revisiting} construct benchmark test environments to systematically evaluate the performance of diverse motion policies.
-Furthermore, by remapping human motion trajectories from teleoperation and motion capture (MoCap) to humanoid robots\cite{ji2024exbody2,he2024hover}, whole-body imitation learning frameworks have been developed to replicate expressive human-like movements\cite{ze2025twist}.
-However, the high dynamicity of whole-body motions exacerbates the sim-to-real gap, significantly compromising robot stability\cite{he2025learning}.
-He et al.\cite{he2025asap} compensate for dynamic mismatches by collecting data in real robots to train a residual action model and incorporate it in simulation to fine-tuning policy for align with real-world dynamics.
-In contrast to the aforementioned approaches, this work focuses on the vulnerability of neural controllers under perturbations.
-We investigate attack methods to identify security vulnerabilities in controllers, and subsequently leverage these adversarial samples to enhance the robustness of motion policies against perturbations.
+In recent years, RL-based approaches have achieved impressive results in humanoid robot motion control~\cite{ren2025vb,wei2023learning,radosavovic2024humanoid,cui2024adapting,gu2024advancing}, especially in complex terrain traversal~\cite{zhuang2024humanoid,long2024learning} and whole-body trajectory imitation~\cite{cheng2024expressive,he2024learning}.
+Radosavovic et al.~\cite{radosavovic2024humanoid} use causal transformers trained via autoregressive modeling of observations and actions on diverse motion datasets, achieving stable long-distance walking in outdoor environments.
+Sun et al.~\cite{sun2025learning} extract terrain features around the robot based on visual perception information to enhance the robot's locomotion capabilities in challenging unstructured terrains~\cite{zhuang2024humanoid}.
+Furthermore, by remapping human motion trajectories from teleoperation and motion capture (MoCap) to humanoid robots~\cite{ji2024exbody2,he2024hover}, whole-body imitation learning frameworks have been developed to replicate expressive human-like movements~\cite{ze2025twist}.
+He et al.~\cite{he2025asap} compensate for dynamic mismatches by collecting data in real robots to train a residual action model and incorporate it into simulation to fine-tune the policy to align with real-world dynamics.
+However, the inherent sensitivity of neural control policies to sensor/actuator noise significantly impairs the stability of humanoid robots during high-dynamic motions~\cite{salvato2021crossing}, failing to maintain long horizon robust mobility and tracking performance.